During Pregnancy

 There is much to learn about your changing body and your growing baby, and the things that you can do to help make your pregnancy healthy and enjoyable.

-You probably have many questions, especially if this is your first pregnancy, and are wondering what to expect.
-We are here to help!
+You probably have many questions, especially if this is your first pregnancy.
+We're here to help!

 Sign up to receive weekly emails from Christine Sweeney, LICSW, Program Manager of the Parent Connection.
 These emails will include customized information, news and resources tailored to your specific stage of pregnancy and/or your child's age—as well as announcements from our staff and access to support information—all conveniently delivered right to you!